Lakhan-cs/LocalRepo/README.md

-#This is my local repo
+# This is my local repo
-I made this repo in vs code
+I made this repo in vs code (in first line is heading which contains # and a space)
 <br>
 Instead of using github We can also make folder and all things in vs code by commonds...
 <br>